Historia Mundum

 In 1817, field marshal Gomes Freire de Andrade led a conspiracy that aimed to oust Lord Beresford and introduce a constitution in the country.
 However, the movement was uncovered by the government and it ultimately failed.

 In 1820, Portuguese discontent would motivate yet another rebellion — this time with far greater repercussions.
 Inspired by the Cortes of Cádiz and by the Spanish Constitution of 1812 (La Pepa) they drafted, the Portuguese staged a revolt demanding that King John VI ratify a constitution, return to Europe with haste, and reestablish the colonial pact — cutting off Brazil from foreign trade.
+The Portuguese revolution therefore fused two unstable grievances: Metropolitan liberals wanted constitutional government, and many also wanted to restore Lisbon’s commercial authority over Brazil.
 In the face of such troubles, the monarch promptly accepted the demands.

-Nevertheless, over the following years, some absolutist factions reacted against the proposed constitution, in the Vilafrancada and in the Abrilada revolutions, and Brazilians successfully fought for independence rather than recolonization.
+Nevertheless, over the following years, some absolutist factions reacted against the proposed constitution through the Vilafrancada and the Abrilada.
+Court politics, military loyalty, dynastic rivalry and the church all shaped the struggle over the monarchy’s limits.
+Portugal’s liberal revolution survived only after a long crisis in which constitutionalism, succession and empire became entangled; the victory of Maria II in 1834 closed one phase of that conflict rather than erasing it.
 Portugal would only regain its political equilibrium in 1834, when the absolutists finally surrendered to the rule of Maria II under an authoritarian constitution.

 Greek War of Independence